apache/nuttx/configs/sam4e-ek/README.txt

   2. Unless stated otherwise, all configurations generate console output on UART0 (J3).

-  3. Unless otherwise stated, the configurations are setup for Linux (or any other POSIX environment like Cygwin under Windows):

-     Build Setup:
-       CONFIG_HOST_LINUX=y   : Linux or other POSIX environment

-  4. All of these configurations use the older, OABI, buildroot toolchain (unless stated otherwise in the description of the configuration).
-That toolchain selection can easily be reconfigured using 'make menuconfig'.
+  3. All of these configurations are set up to build under Linux using the EABI buildroot toolchain (unless stated otherwise in the description of the configuration).
+That build selection can easily be reconfigured using 'make menuconfig'.
 Here are the relevant current settings:

      Build Setup:
-       CONFIG_HOST_LINUX=y                 : Linux or other pure POSIX invironment : (including Cygwin)
+       CONFIG_HOST_LINUX=y                 : Linux or other pure POSIX invironment

      System Type -> Toolchain:
        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
-       CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain
+       CONFIG_ARMV7M_OABI_TOOLCHAIN=n      : EABI (Not OABI

      If you want to use the Atmel GCC toolchain, for example, here are the steps to do so: